Vieques, Puerto Rico: European colonial period

 The island also received considerable attention as a possible colony from Scotland, and after numerous attempts to buy the island proved unsuccessful, the Scottish fleet, en route to Darien in 1698, made landfall and took possession of the island in the name of the Company of Scotland Trading to Africa and The Indies.
-Scottish sovereignty of the island proved short-lived, as a Danish ship arrived shortly afterward and claimed the island.
-From 1689 to 1693, the island was controlled by Brandenburg-Prussia as Krabbeninsel (German crab island), where the English name Crab Island came from.
-Brandenburg-Prussia had been given a trade outpost on the Danish island of St. Thomas and occupied Krabbeninsel without Spanish consent as a satellite outpost and would return it to Spain due to the impracticability of defending the small outpost.
+Scottish sovereignty of the island proved short-lived, as a Danish ship arrived shortly afterward and claimed the island, as it was previously claimed in 1682 by the Danish West India Company.
+From 1689 to 1693, the island was controlled by Brandenburg–Prussia as Krabbeninsel (German for crab island), where the English name Crab Island came from.
+Brandenburg–Prussia had been given a trade outpost on the Danish island of St. Thomas, and occupied Krabbeninsel without Spanish consent as a satellite outpost.
+The German state returned it to Spain due to the impracticability of defending the small outpost.